Karimnagar railway station: History

 Karimnagar railway station's construction started in 1994 on the sanction of Peddapalli–Nizamabad line by P. V. Narasimha Rao, 10th prime minister of India.
 Peddapalli–Karimnagar (35 km) was laid between 1994 and 2001.
 Train service has been operational from year 2001 with the Karimnagar Peddapalli DEMU service, it was later extended to Sirpur town.

 Karimnagar–Jagityal line was completed in March 2007.
 Train service from Karimnagar Jagityal started in the year 2007.
 The Karimnagar Tirupati weekly express was inaugurated in October 2012; it received a good response, therefore the train frequency increased from weekly to biweekly in 2013.
 The Peddapalli-Nizamabad line was completed in 25-March-2017 providing direct access to Nizamabad from Karimnagar.
 Started electrification in Oct 2018 and it took 3.5 Years to completed the whole stretch from Peddapalli to Nizamabad, final CRS run has done at NZB on 24-Feb-2022.

 The Kothapalli-Manoharabad line is under construction.
 On June 29, 2022, the line received its first shipment of goods at Gajwel station.
 As of 2023, the line is completed up until Siddipet, with remaining distance to Kothapalli to be completed by 2025.

 In 2023, construction work began at the railway station to add a second and third platform, part of the Amrit Bharat Station Scheme, a modernization and expansion effort by the government.

 In September 2023, the final location survey (FLS) for the Karimnagar-Hasanparthy new line was sanctioned by South Central Railways.
 The line will connect intermediate towns like Manakundur and Huzarabad on the rail map.
 Additionally, it will help support the granite industry of Karimnagar district by allowing shorter access to Kakinda Port.

 In October 2023, the Karimnagar-Nizamabad MEMU was extended up to Bodhan.

+The modernization of the station building was completed in May 2025.